Fifty years ago today fictional spy James Bond first hit the big screen.

 Dry Martini in Barcelona, Spain, has logged every single martini cocktail ever sold in the bar, and their 1 millionth martini was sold on 30 June 2010.
 The cocktail bar, which was opened in 1978 by Javier de las Muelas (Spain), features a giant digital counter that keeps track of the drinks - which must be a classic gin or vodka martini to qualify.
 Customers who purchase a martini also receive a certificate documenting the number of their drink.

-30. Highest ranked US officer charged
+30. Highest ranked US officer charged with espionage

 Retired Army Reserve Col. George Trofimoff (USA) became the US Army's highest ranking American in uniform to be charged with espionage.
 On 14 June 2001 he was found guilty of spying for the USSR and Russia, (including the sale of classified material to the Russians) whilst serving as the civilian chief of the US Army Element of the Nuremburg Joint Interrogation Center - an intelligence unit in Germany - between 1969 to 1994.
 Ironically, Trofimoff was born in Germany to Russian parents and became a naturalized US citizen in 1951; precisely 50 years before he was sentenced to life imprisonment on 28 September 2001.